How to keep your employees motivated before Christmas holidays

 9 Ways To Keep Your Employees Engaged This Holiday Season

-Host a Secret Santa Gift Exchange
+Organize a Secret Santa Gift Exchange

 Collect the names of all participants and randomly assign each person someone to give a gift to — this can be done with names in a hat or through an online generator, like online Secret Santa organizer.
 You can also encourage participants to fill out short wish lists or share a few interests to make gifting easier.
 On the day of the exchange, create a festive atmosphere with decorations, snacks, and maybe even a guessing game to reveal the Santas.